The Best HDR Image Processing Software for Mac and Windows

-Editor’s note (Nov.7, 2018): Aurora HDR 2019 is released recently.
+Editor’s note (Feb, 2019): Aurora HDR 2019 is released recently.
 This new version is a state-of-the-art image editor with an AI-powered Quantum HDR Engine.
 After conducting a new round of testing, we still think the Aurora HDR remains our favorite.

 There are a few things that only professional photographers hear about.
 HDR isn’t one of them.

 In the past couple of years, many camera apps have brought HDR support to smartphone apps.
 You will not need a fully-fledged software if you have a mid-range smartphone with better camera.

 But, that’s not how things work when you capture photos using a DSLR.
 You need a dedicated HDR processing software if you need better control over your professional photographs.

 Well, before we actually start talking about HDR Processing tools and the best ones, we think we should get a quick look at what is HDR, what it means to you and why would you need a HDR Processing.

 The world of HDR